magento/merchdocs/src/sales-channels/asc/amazon-orders-all.md

 - Status
 - Buyer's Name
 - Grand Total
+- Order Notes

 _All Orders_ view adds filtering options for order searches.

 {:.bs-callout .bs-callout-info}
-The _Amazon orders_ table is populated by information from Amazon.
-The table does not update with corresponding Magento order information, even when order import is enabled in [Order Settings]({% link sales-channels/asc/order-settings.md %}).
+With the exception of the _Order Notes_ column, the _Amazon orders_ table is populated with order information as received from Amazon.
+The _Order Notes_ column is updated by Magento as the order processes.

 ## View recent Amazon orders